18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 #### Concerns and challenges

-The lone ranger wants to be able to get started with the Draft Standards quickly and not have to fuss with a lot of compatibility issues.
+The Lone Ranger wants to be able to get started with the Draft Standards quickly and not have to fuss with a lot of compatibility issues.
 They worry about tying their projects to a resource without knowing whether or not it will be maintained.